-For the Year End For the Year Ended December 31,
+For the Ye For the Year ended December 31,

-2019 2020
+2019 2020 2021

-RMB RMB
+RMB RMB RMB

-Balance as of the beginning of the year 2,780 7,457
+Balance as of the beginning of the year 2,780 7,457 10,042

-Warranty provision 8,354 8,752
+Warranty provision 8,354 8,752 10,766

-Consumption (3,677) (6,167)
+Consumption (3,677) (6,167) (6,876)

-Balance as of the end of the year 7,457 10,042
+Balance as of the end of the year 7,457 10,042 13,932

-A contract asset is recorded when the Group has transferred products to the customer before payment is received or is due, and the Group's right to consideration is conditional on future performance or other factors in the contract.
-The Group records contract asset for unbilled receivables for certain customers where the control of the goods has been transferred.
+A contract asset is recorded when the Group has transferred products or services to the customer before payment is received or is due, and the Group's right to consideration is conditional on future performance in the contract.
+The Group records a contract asset for unbilled receivables for certain customers where the control of the goods or services has been transferred.
 A contract liability exists when the Group has received consideration but has not transferred the related goods or services to the customer.
 The Group's contract liabilities mainly consist of payments received from customers before they received the products.

-Cost of revenues includes the manufacturing cost of LiDAR sensors and gas detection products, which primarily consists of direct material costs, personnel-related costs, purchasing costs, depreciation, amortization and overhead associated with manufacturing operations, accrued warranty costs, shipping costs, royalty fees, and write-downs of inventories excess and obsolete inventories.
+Cost of revenues includes the manufacturing cost of LiDAR sensors and gas detection products, which primarily consists of direct material costs, personnel-related costs, purchasing costs, depreciation, amortization and overhead associated with manufacturing operations, accrued warranty costs, shipping costs, licensing fees, and write-downs of inventories excess and obsolete inventories.